VIGNESHWARRAN/FIASCOde-CodeEditor/README.md

 # 🚀 FIASCOde - Web-Based Code Editor

 ## 📌 Overview
-FIASCOde is a web-based code editor that supports Java and Python, allowing users to write, execute, and evaluate code.
+FIASCOde is a error making challenge, this is a web-based code editor that supports Java and Python Error evaluation, allowing users to write, execute, and evaluate code.
 It integrates with DOMjudge for automated code submission and assessment.

 ---